shahbaziit77/Crowd-Counting-AVSS-2026/README.md

 Department of Electronics and Electrical Engineering, Indian Institute of Technology Guwahati, India

-This repository provides the source code for our lightweight crowd-counting framework: Density regression refiner framework based on density-map regression.
-The framework combines a pretrained lightweight backbone, attention-based feature refinement, pyramidal multi-scale feature fusion, and a lightweight density regression head to estimate crowd density maps and corresponding crowd counts.
+This repository provides the source code for our **lightweight crowd-counting framework: Density regression refiner framework** based on density-map regression.
+The framework combines a **pretrained lightweight backbone, attention-based feature refinement, pyramidal multi-scale feature fusion**, and a **lightweight density regression head** to estimate crowd density maps and corresponding crowd counts.

 The implementation includes: